Michiel van Kampen: 2006–2008

 In 2007, he went 2–0 with 8 saves and a 1.05 ERA for Kinheim and only walked three batters in 252/3 IP.
-He tied Dave Draijer for the save lead in the circuit and tied Draijer for second in games pitched (23), one behind Stephen Spragg. van Kampen struck out 8 batters in four innings in the playoffs, saving two and posting a 2.25 ERA.
-In the Holland Series, Van Kampen pitched 52/3 innings, allowing no runs.
-He saved two of the games in the three-game sweep by Kinheim and won the other contest and was named the MVP of the championship series.
-Van Kampen pitched 32/3 scoreless innings for Kinheim in the 2007 European Cup, registering a save in the finals.
+He tied Dave Draijer for the save lead in the circuit and tied Draijer for second in games pitched (23), one behind Stephen Spragg.
+In the Holland Series, he pitched 52/3 innings, allowing no runs.
+He saved two of the games in the three-game sweep by Kinheim and won the other contest and was named the most valuable player of the series.
+He had a save in the championship game of 2007 European Cup for Kinheim.
 It was the first European Cup title for Kinheim.

-In the 2007 European Championship, van Kampen threw 31/3 scoreless innings, saving one game as the Netherlands won the Gold and qualified for the 2008 Summer Olympics.
+In the 2007 European championship, van Kampen threw 31/3 scoreless innings, saving one game as the Netherlands won the gold and qualified for the 2008 Summer Olympics.
 He saved two games and threw 31/3 scoreless innings in the 2007 World Port Tournament. van Kampen had a 1–1 record and 9.00 ERA in the 2007 Baseball World Cup.
 He blew a save in a 4–3 loss to Australia.
 Entering in the bottom of the 9th with a 3–2 lead, van Kampen walked Brad Harman.
 Gavin Fingleson reached on a Michael Duursma error, with Harman taking third.
 Luke Hughes hit a sacrifice fly to score Harman and Trent Oeltjen hit a game-winning double for Australia.
 In the quarterfinals, van Kampen did far better, getting the win over the host Chinese Taipei national team with a scoreless 10th.
 He allowed one run in the 11th after the Netherlands scored four in the top of the frame.

-van Kampen struggled in the 2008 European Cup in Grosseto as the worst pitcher on Kinheim, which won the title.
-He nearly blew a 4–0 lead against the Marlins Puerto Cruz in the opener, giving up 3 runs.
-Against Montepaschi Grosseto in the gold medal game, he gave up a run in the 10th but got reprieve when Kinheim rallied to win.
+van Kampen struggled in the 2008 European Cup in Grosseto, Italy, for Kinheim, which won the title.
+He nearly blew a 4–0 lead against the Marlins Puerto Cruz in the opener, giving up three runs.
+Against Grosseto in the gold medal game, he stopped a scoring chance in the ninth inning but gave up a run in the 10th inning before Kinheim rallied to win.
+He pitched in the Summer Olympics in Beijing, where the Dutch team finished seventh.
+He threw 1 1/3 scoreless innings over three games.
+As Kinheim's closer, he had a league-leading 11 saves with a 0.90 ERA in 30 innings pitched over 23 games.
+He allowed the winning run of Game 1 of the Holland Series on a squeeze play and was the final pitcher of the blowout series-ending loss to Amsterdam Pirates.